SovereignCloudStack/gx-credential-generator/README.md

 ### Optional Attributes

-Similar to mandatory attributes, GX Credential Schemas supports optional attributes, whose values can not be retrieved from OpenStack cloud.
-These values can be set in configuration file in section `cloud resources` as well.
+As with mandatory attributes, GX Credential Schemas supports optional attributes whose values can not be retrieved from OpenStack.
+These values can be set in the section `cloud resources` as well.
 #### AggregationOf of VM Images

 GX Credential schema allows to describe cloud resources, such VM images, in a fine granular manner, by using attribute `aggregationOf`.
 This attribute refers a list of GX credentials either as [DID](https://www.w3.org/TR/did-core/) or as file path relative to generators working directory.
 The latter is copied to cloud resource's credentials.
 For more details on GX credential schema and its attributes, please refer [Gaia-X Service Characteristics GitLab](https://gitlab.com/gaia-x/technical-committee/service-characteristics)